On the market for a brand new whittling knife?

 - Highly regarded among beginners and seasoned users alike.

-- Portable knife that fits in your pocket.
+- A portable knife that fits in your pocket.

 - American made if that matters to you.